 See the INPUT FILES section.

-The input files must be files containing the output of uuencode.
+The input files shall be files containing the output of uuencode.

-The following environment variables affect the execution of uudecode:
+The following environment variables shall affect the execution of uudecode:

-The output file will be in the same format as the file originally encoded by uuencode.
+The output file shall be in the same format as the file originally encoded by uuencode.

 - Successful completion.